AI Reuse Rights Need Usage Signals: The CCC Higher Education Lesson

 On May 6, 2026, Copyright Clearance Center announced that its Annual Copyright License for Higher Education would expand to include internal-use AI reuse rights.

-As of July 1, 2026, U.S. colleges and universities holding the ACLHE will be able to reuse lawfully acquired, text-based copyrighted content inside internal AI systems.
+As of July 1, 2026, U.S. colleges and universities holding the ACLHE can reuse lawfully acquired, text-based copyrighted content inside internal AI systems.

 That matters.